stytchauth/stytch-node/README.md

   .catch((err) => console.error(err));
 ```

-## Usage Examples
+## Documentation

-The [API reference](https://stytch.com/docs/api/introduction) shows example usage for every
+You can find all the documentation at https://stytch.com/docs, including an
-endpoint, and we maintain a set of [example apps](https://stytch.com/docs/example-apps) to start
+[API reference](https://stytch.com/docs/api) with example usage for every endpoint.
+We also
-development from.
+maintain a set of [example apps](https://stytch.com/docs/example-apps) to start development from.